surfer190/fixes/ux/ux-design-in-60-seconds.md

 ## Home Page

-Home page should clearly say what the site does - how do you support a need your visitors have site tagline - appears on every page home page - freshest and most important content (No welcome message) high level data and what to checkout next
+Home page should **clearly say what the site does** - how do you support a need your visitors have

+site tagline - appears on every page

+home page:

+- freshest and most important content
+- **No welcome message**
+- high level data and what to checkout next

 Call to action tell them what to do next

 Even if just news stories the home should show new users what you offer

-If site has singular focus the site can have a splash screen then only show navigation as you go deeper
+If site has _singular focus_ the site can have a _splash screen_ then only show navigation as you go deeper

-Don't clutter the homepage Should be simple - like research in motion (User should be to say what site is about in just 5 seconds)
+**Don't clutter** the homepage it should be simple - like research in motion (User should be able to say what site is about in just 5 seconds)

 Remember to **save searched terms** for later analysis